fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 [WinCairo port](https://trac.webkit.org/wiki/BuildingCairoOnWindows) is a redistributable upstream Windows port.
 It supports both WebKit1 and WebKit2, but it [plans to remove WebKit1](https://bugs.webkit.org/show_bug.cgi?id=194904).
-WinCairo WebKit2 doesn't support Accelerated Compositing at the moment.
+WinCairo WebKit1 and WebKit2 are using GraphicsLayerTextureMapper for Accelerated Compositing at the moment, but it's still immature.

 It supports only 64bit.
 Its JavaScriptCore supports LLInt Asm, baseline JIT and DFG JIT, but neither FTL JIT nor Web Assembly.